CrayLabs/SmartSim/doc/experiment.rst

 A clustered database is optimal for high data throughput scenarios such as online analysis, training and processing.

-The following image illustrates communication between a clustered orchestrator and a multi-node model.
-In the Diagram, an instance of the application is running on each application compute node.
-A single SmartRedis Client object is initialized with the clustered database address and used to communicate with the application's compute nodes.
+The following image illustrates communication between a clustered orchestrator and a model.
+In the diagram, the application is running on multiple compute node, separate from the orchestrator compute nodes.
+Each process the application lives on, creates its own SmartRedis client connection to the orchestrator.
+This connection is initialized in the Model application script, when a SmartRedis Client is initialized.
-Data is streamed from the application compute nodes to the sharded database via the client.

 .. figure::  images/clustered-orc-diagram.png